gengrubber/2023-05-18-AgNIC_online/index.md

 {% comment %}
 AUDIENCE

+"This workshop is open to members of AgNIC and USAIN and employees of the National Agricultural Library."
 Explain who your audience is.
 (In particular, tell readers if the workshop is only open to people from a particular institution.
 {% endcomment %}